 All employees are subject to call back in emergencies or as needed by the District to provide necessary services to the public.
-Non-exempt exployees who are called back outside their assigned work schedule or scheduled time off will be compensated for a minimum of two (2) hours at the appropriate premium rate of pay.
-This paragraph does not apply to employees who are governed by the Union Contract.
+Non-exempt employees who are called back outside their assigned work schedule or scheduled time off will be compensated for a minimum of two (2) hours at the appropriate premium rate of pay.
+A brief phone call taken outside of the assigned work schedule shall not create eligibility for call back pay.
+This paragraph does not apply to employees who are "on-call."